-- Steadily glowing, green LEDs indicate that the component is powered on.
-If the green LED is blinking, it indicates a critical but routine event, such as a firmware upload, during which the unit is not operational.
+- Steadily glowing, green LEDs indicate that the component is turned on.
+If the green LED is blinking, it indicates a critical but routine event, during which the unit is not operational.
 It does not indicate a fault. - · A blinking amber LED on a module indicates a fault on that module. - Blue, blinking LEDs are configurable by the user and used for identification.
 For more information about configuration, see Downloading SNMP Management Information Base (MIB) File.